thunderbird/webext-docs/windows.rst

       :name: ``incognito``
       :type: (boolean)

       Whether the window is incognito.
+Since Thunderbird does not support the incognito mode, this is always :value:`false`.

    .. api-member::